ph4mished/passcrax/README.md

 <h2>Why PassCrax?</h2>
     <p>This was a learning project - to make hash cracking easier for ctf and beginners alike.
 If you're exploring password security, feel free to test and contribute!</p>
-    <p>This is a learning project - to make hash cracking easier for ctf and beginners alike.
-If you're exploring password security, feel free to test and contribute!</p>
 </body>
 </html>